JackAdams/meteor-transactions/README.md

 __Note about the second syntax style:__ instead of the `post_id`, you can just throw in the whole `post` document. e.g. `tx.remove(Posts,post)` where `post = {_id:"asjkhd2kg92nsglk2g",text:"My lame post"}`

-_We recommend using the first syntax style, as that won't require any refactoring of your app if you remove the `babrahams:transactions` package.
+_We recommend using the first syntax style, as that won't require as much refactoring of your app if you remove the `babrahams:transactions` package (just a global find and replace of `,{tx:true}` as the native `insert` and `remove` methods don't accept an options hash).
 The second syntax is really just to support older apps and packages that rely on it._

 The last thing you'll need to do is include the undo/redo buttons widget in a template: